 MBIA Assurance S.A., MBIA UK and Assured Guaranty (Europe) have each in the past issued Financial Guarantees in respect of Wrapped Bonds.
-(A decision of the Comité des Entreprises d'Assurance (the French insurance regulator) on 27 December 2007 approved the transfer of the business of MBIA Assurance S.A. to MBIA UK Insurance Limited with effect from 28 December 2007 pursuant to article L.324-1 of the French Insurance Code; MBIA UK Insurance Limited has, therefore, assumed all rights and obligations of MBIA Assurance S.A. under the Transaction Documents as if it were the Initial Financial Guarantor of the Series of Wrapped Bonds issued on 23 July 2003 and 27 May 2005.)
-To the extent that MBIA Assurance S.A, MBIA UK or Assured Guaranty (Europe) or any other Financial Guarantors issue Financial Guarantees in respect of any further Sub-Classes of Class A Wrapped Bonds and/or Class B Wrapped Bonds, such Financial Guarantees are expected to be issued by such Financial Guarantor(s) on terms substantially similar thereto.
+(A decision of the Comité des Entreprises d'Assurance (the French insurance regulator) on 27 December 2007 approved the transfer of the business of MBIA Assurance S.A. to MBIA UK Insurance Limited with effect from 28 December 2007 pursuant to article L.324-1 of the French Insurance Code; MBIA UK Insurance Limited has, therefore, assumed all rights and obligations of MBIA

+Assurance S.A. under the Transaction Documents as if it were the Initial Financial Guarantor of the Series of Wrapped Bonds issued on 23 July 2003 and 27 May 2005.)

-Upon an early redemption of the relevant Class A Wrapped Bonds or an acceleration of the relevant Class A Wrapped Bonds, the relevant Financial Guarantor's obligations in relation to outstanding Class A Wrapped Bonds issued prior to the date of this Prospectus and the relevant Financial Guarantor's obligations in relation to Bonds issued after the date of this Prospectus, as the case may be, will continue to be to pay the Guaranteed Amounts as they fall Due for Payment (as defined in the relevant Financial Guarantee) on each Payment Date.
-Such Guaranteed Amounts are the Issuer's obligations: (1) to repay on their respective maturity date the outstanding nominal amount of the relevant Class A Wrapped Bonds, as reduced by each amount of principal repaid or prepaid by the Issuer, excluding any additional amount relating to premium, prepayment, early redemption, broken funding indemnities or penalties; and (2) on each Interest Payment Date, excluding any amount relating to prepayment, early redemption, broken-funding indemnities, penalties or default interest or (for Floating Rate Bonds only) any amounts by which the margin on the coupon on such Class A Wrapped Bonds exceeds the initial margin on the coupon as at the date on which such Class A Wrapped Bonds were issued.
+Upon an early redemption of the relevant Class A Wrapped Bonds or an acceleration of the relevant Class A Wrapped Bonds, the relevant Financial Guarantor's obligations in relation to outstanding Class A Wrapped Bonds issued prior to the date of this Prospectus will continue to be to pay the Guaranteed Amounts as they fall Due for Payment (as defined in the relevant Financial Guarantee) on each Payment Date.
+Such Guaranteed Amounts are the Issuer's obligations: (1) to repay on their respective maturity date the outstanding nominal amount of the relevant Class A Wrapped Bonds, as reduced by each amount of principal repaid or prepaid by the Issuer, excluding any additional amount relating to premium, prepayment, early redemption, broken funding indemnities or penalties; and (2) on each Interest Payment Date, to pay the regularly scheduled interest under the relevant Class A Wrapped Bonds due on such Interest Payment Date, excluding any amount relating to prepayment, early redemption, broken-funding indemnities, penalties or default interest or (for Floating Rate Bonds only) any amounts by which the margin on the coupon on such Class A Wrapped Bonds exceeds the initial margin on the coupon as at the date on which such Class A Wrapped Bonds were issued.
 The relevant Financial Guarantor will not be obliged under any circumstances to accelerate payment under its Financial Guarantees.
 However, if it does so, it may do so in its absolute discretion in whole or in part, and the amount payable by the relevant Financial Guarantor will be the outstanding principal amount (or pro rata amount that has become due and payable) of the relevant Class A Wrapped Bonds together with accrued interest (excluding always the FG Excepted Amounts).
 Any amounts due in excess of such outstanding principal amount (and any accrued interest thereon) will not be guaranteed by the relevant Financial Guarantor under any of the Financial Guarantees.

-The Bond Trustee will alone have the right to enforce the terms of Financial Guarantees issued in respect of Wrapped Bonds, and any right of any other person to do so is expressly excluded.
+The Bond Trustee alone has the right to enforce the terms of Financial Guarantees issued in respect of Wrapped Bonds, and any right of any other person to do so is expressly excluded.